akka/akka/akka-docs/manual/getting-started-first.rst

 First, we are passing in a ``java.util.concurrent.CountDownLatch`` to the ``Master`` actor.
 This latch is only used for plumbing, to have a simple way letting the outside world knowing when the master can deliver the result and shut down.
 In more idiomatic Akka code, as we will see in part two of this tutorial series, we would not use a latch.

-Second, we are adding a couple of lifecycle callback methods; ``preStart`` and ``postStop``.
+Second, we are adding a couple of life-cycle callback methods; ``preStart`` and ``postStop``.
 In the ``preStart`` callback we are recording the time when the actor is started and in the ``postStop`` callback we are printing out the result (the approximation of Pi) and the time it took to calculate it.
 In this call but we also invoke ``latch.countDown`` to tell the outside world that we are done.

 But we are not done yet.
 We are missing the message handler for the ``Master`` actor.
 This message handler needs to be able to react to two different messages: